Helen Sexton

-Hannah Mary Helen Sexton (21 June 1862 – 12 October 1950), known as Helen Sexton, was an Australian surgeon.
-After retiring from a surgical career in Melbourne, she opened a field hospital in France during World War I.
+Hannah Mary Helen Sexton MBBS (21 June 1862 – 12 October 1950), known as Helen Sexton, was an Australian surgeon.
+In 1887, she led a group of seven women to successfully petition the University of Melbourne to lift their ban on women enrolling in medicine.
+She completed her degree in 1892, and went on to co-found the Queen Victoria Hospital.
+After retiring from a surgical career in Melbourne, she opened a field hospital, Hôpital Australien de Paris, in France during World War I, achieving the rank of Major in the French Army.

-Early life and education
+Early life

 Hannah Mary Helen Sexton was born on 21 June 1862 in Melbourne.
 She was the youngest of five children born to Maria and Daniel Sexton, who had migrated from Limerick, Ireland, in 1854.
-She attended school in the suburb of Carlton and planned to study medicine, but instead began a Bachelor of Arts at the University of Melbourne because the university's medical school did not admit women.
-Sexton and a classmate, Lilian Helen Alexander, petitioned the university council over the issue, and in March 1887 the medical school opened its doors to female students.